Jeff Bezos blasts into space on own rocket: 'Best day ever!'

 Blue Origin reached an altitude of about 66 miles (106 kilometers), more than 10 miles (16 kilometers) higher than Branson’s July 11 ride.
 The 60-foot (18-meter) booster accelerated to Mach 3 or three times the speed of sound to get the capsule high enough, before separating and landing upright.

-The passengers had several minutes of weightlessness to float around the spacious white capsule with huge windows.
-Cheering, whooping and exclamations of “wow” could be heard from the capsule through an audio feed.
+During several minutes of weightlessness, video from inside the capsule showed the four unbuckling from their seats and floating around, sharing Skittles and throwing balls.
+Cheering, whooping and exclamations of “wow” could be heard.
 The capsule landed under parachutes, with Bezos and his guests briefly experiencing nearly six times the force of gravity, or 6 G’s, on the way back.

 Led by Bezos, they climbed out of the capsule after touchdown with wide grins, embracing parents, partners and children, then popped open bottles of sparkling wine, spraying one another.